scilus/atlas_arnold/README.md

 ## Key points to know

-    - The tractogram needs to be in trk or tck format in MNI space
+    - The tractogram needs to be in trk format in **MNI space**.
     - The tractogram quality will not be checked.
 Arnold tracks are "hard-to-track" anatomical pulvino-temporal connections.
 See Mandonnet et al BRAIN 2024 for tractography details.
 In this work, an aggressive seeding TractoFlow pipeline was used in conjunction with a Bundle-Specitifc Tractography (BST) approach.
-    - This script does not perform any registration or warping (see scilpy for documentation on this)
+    - This script does not perform any registration or warping (see scilpy for documentation on this).

 ## How to use

 ```
-./segment_arnold_atlas.sh -i INPUT -r MNI_binary_ROIs -o OUT_DIR
+./dissect_arnold_tracks.sh -i INPUT -r MNI_binary_ROIs -o OUT_DIR

   INPUT=/path/to/[INPUT] INPUT folder containing multiple subjects trk in MNI space